A well-planned pricing strategy can make or break a company. So, let us quickly go over the dropshipping pricing strategies.

 Let us give you an example.

 Let’s assume that the maximum revenue for your product is $20, and you will sell 60 pieces at this price.
-Also, let’s assume that your variable costs are high, and your COGS ( Costs Of Goods Sold) are $14.
+Also, let’s assume that your variable costs are high, and your COGS (Costs Of Goods Sold) is $14.
 So let’s do the maths:

 Revenue: $20 * 60 pieces = $1.200